Explorentory

 Machine Learning Customization

-How can machine learning adapt rental recommendations based on user behavior, constraints, and urban data?
+How can a high bias low variance machine learning model adapt rental recommendations with high efficiency based on user behavior, constraints, and urban data?

 • OLS regression trained live on 10 user-rated properties to infer latent preferences